The $134K Rebuild: Recover From Burnout and Sustain Revenue for $120K–$140K Operators

 What happened:

-Energy restored (3/10 → 7/10).
-Sleep improved.
-But the weight only dropped 12 of the 18 lbs gained.
-Plateaued at +6 lbs from pre-burnout.
+Weight dropped 12 of the 18 lbs gained, then plateaued at +6 lbs from pre-burnout.

 Why it happened:

-Work stress has reduced.
-But dietary habits are unchanged.
-Stress-eating patterns persisted even after stress had reduced.
+Stress-eating patterns persisted even after stress dropped.

 The fix:

-Addressed separately.
-Hired a nutritionist ($400/month).
 Worked on emotional eating patterns independent of work schedule.

-The insight: Burnout recovery ≠ is automatic health recovery.
 Some issues need dedicated focus beyond energy management.

-Result: Weight goal not part of 4-month case study.
-Separate journey.
-Energy restoration was the primary win.
+Weight goal not part of the 4-month case study.

 Here’s the complete change in 4 months.